Skip to content

 Kafka Share Consumer

 Apache Kafka has long been the gold standard for high-throughput, low-latency data streaming.
-Historically, Kafka consumption relied on a "per-partition" model, where each partition in a topic was assigned to exactly one consumer within a group.
+Historically, Kafka consumption used a per-partition model, where each topic partition was assigned to exactly one consumer in a group.

 Understanding the architectural shift is crucial for choosing the right tool for your use case: